inpsyde/reusable-workflows/docs/js.md

 ## Static code analysis

 This workflow runs [ESLint](https://eslint.org/).
-It does so by executing the binary.
+It does so by executing the binary in the `./node_modules/.bin/` folder.

 **Simplest possible example:**